ricardorauber/RestService/README.md

 #### Making a FORM/DATA request with parameters

-If you need to make a request with a `form/data` format, you can easily send it with some `FormDataParameter`s.
+If you need to make a request with a `form/data` format, you can easily send it with some `FormDataParameters`.
 It is possible to create a `FileFormDataParameter` or a `TextFormDataParameter`.

 So, let's make a `POST` request with some parameters: